hjetmundsen/rovo-dev.nvim/CONTRIBUTING.md

 Before submitting an issue, please:

-1. Check if the issue already exists in the [issues section](https://github.com/greggh/claude-code.nvim/issues)
+1. Check if the issue already exists in the [issues section](https://github.com/greggh/rovo-dev.nvim/issues)
 2. Use the issue template if available
 3. Include as much relevant information as possible:
    - Neovim version
-   - Claude Code CLI version
+   - Rovo Dev CLI version
    - Operating system
    - Steps to reproduce the issue
    - Expected vs. actual behavior